NativeScript/docs-v7/start/ns-setup-installer.md

 - &quot;Supported JDK version not found&quot; message appears and an information about where it can be downloaded from and the &quot;Install&quot; button is disabled

 When supported JDK version is detected the Install button is enabled and the user can proceed.
-An additional setup action is shown in case JAVA\_HOME environment variable is not set or it points to a wrong location.
+An additional setup action is shown in case the `JAVA_HOME` environment variable is not set or it points to a wrong location.
 If the variable is set and valid the additional setup action is not shown.

 #### Node.js